 GUEST: No idea whatsoever.

 APPRAISER: Well, there's a good reason for that, because there is a mark on the bottom, but it's kind of blurry.
-And um, I've seen the mark before so I know what it is.
-It says "Weller Pottery,' and that's a kiln-- what they fire pottery in.
+And I've seen the mark before, so I know what it is.
+It says "Weller Pottery," and that's a kiln-- what they fire pottery in.
 So that's from the Weller Pottery from Zanesville, Ohio, one of the more famous companies.
 This is a production piece.
-It's not a one-of-a-kind artist piece, but rather, they made a number of these, sometime around 1925, 1930.
-I've sold several in the last couple of years.
+It's not a one-of-a-kind artist piece.
+They made a number of these, sometime around 1925, 1930.
 It's called their Coppertone line, but it's a particularly good piece of their Coppertone line.
 And the last one I sold, I sold for $2,800.
-And I think this is a $2,500 piece and could bring as much as $3,000-- right in that price range--
+And I think this is a $2,500 piece and could bring as much as $3,000-- right in that price range-- at auction.

 GUEST: Oh, my...

-APPRAISER: --at auction, so it's a really, really good production piece.
+APPRAISER: So it's a really, really good production piece.

 GUEST: Well, golly.
 Who would have ever thought that you'd dig something like this up and it'd be worth that much?